Уро́к 6

 Superlatives: The MOST VERY BEST

-We use adjectives to describe things.
-Sometimes we make adjectives into superlatives.
-This refers to the ‘most’ or ‘-est’ degree in English, as in the sentence, “Russia is the biggest country in the world,” or “Lake Baikal is the deepest lake in the world,” or “Russian is the most beautiful language in the world,” or “Borsht is the most delicious soup in the world.”
+As you know, adjectives are used to describe people and things.
+A superlative adjective is the highest degree we can ascribe to something.
+This refers to adjectives that either use ‘most’ or ‘-est’ in English, as in the sentence, “Russia is the biggest country in the world,” or “Lake Baikal is the deepest lake in the world,” or “Borsht is the most delicious soup in the world,” or “Oleg is the most beloved character in this book.”
 You get the idea.
-Some of what I said is fact and some is pure personal opinion.
+Notice that some of what I said is fact and some is just my personal opinion.

 In Russian, the quickest and easiest way to say ‘most’ or ‘-est’ is with one single word: СА́МЫЙ.
-Notice how it looks like an adjective.
-It IS an adjective.
+Notice by its ending that самый is an adjective itself.

 Самый is an adjective and it carries the meaning of ‘the most’ or the highest degree of the adjective with which it is used.